 - The ETEC group does not produce Shiga toxins or their closely related toxins, but ETEC do produce two other exotoxins that stimulate the intestines to secrete fluid and mucus.

 - EIEC organisms, these bacteria have the ability to penetrate the epithelial cells that line areas of the human intestines.
 EIEC organisms then cause many of the cells to lyse thus disrupting the fluid adsorption and secretion capacity of the intestines.

 - Both EAEC and EAggEC groups of bacteria, by attaching to intestinal cells, cause irritation or inflammation of the intestinal cells.
 This physiologic and immunologic response also disrupts adsorption and secretion in the intestines.

 When should one seek medical care for enterovirulent E. coli infection?

-Many people (the large majority) do not need to seek medical care as most of the infections are self-limiting, unless the affected individual is immunodepressed or is an undernourished child in a third world country.
+Many people (the large majority) do not need to seek medical care as most of the infections are self-limiting, unless the affected individual is immunocompromised or is an undernourished child in a developing country.
 Because a number of patients are children; their progress in self-limiting the disease needs to be carefully watched as they can, in some instances, rapidly deteriorate.
 This is the situation for all the EEC groups.
 Most infected individuals, unless diagnosed, will not even know they are infected with EEC since many bacterial and viral diseases have similar symptoms of nausea, low-grade fever, and diarrhea.